85 Best Educational Netflix Shows for Kids and Teens To Watch Right Now

 We Are Teachers/Netflix

-Videos are a great way to make concepts come alive, and to introduce students to new ideas or experiences they couldn’t access otherwise.
-And, for students who are used to accessing information through video (think: every student now), videos are a great way to engage them.
-As a teacher, I’ve used video to model everything from reading to science.
-And, when videos are done right, they can inject that level of engagement that every lesson needs.
+Videos are a great way to make concepts come alive and to introduce students to new ideas or experiences they couldn’t access otherwise.
+And for students who are used to accessing information through video (pretty much every student), videos are a great way to engage them.
+As a teacher, I’ve used videos to model everything from reading to science.
+When videos are done right, they can inject that level of engagement that every lesson needs.
 These 85 Netflix shows have the right balance of engagement and information for preschoolers through 12th grade.

 Note to teachers: Some schools block Netflix, which requires you to use Netflix’s offline feature to download preferred shows and use them during class.
 When it comes to the legality of streaming Netflix in the classroom, the company notes which media are available for educational screenings.
 Also, grade recommendations were made by our editorial team, but of course, you are always the best judge of the appropriateness for your own children and students.